Red-Fairy/uOCF-code/README.md

 When running the scripts, please specify the path to the dataset by modifying the DATAROOT on the first line.

-Note that you need to use the MiDAS depth estimator the generate the depth files for each input images.
+Note that we need to generate a depth image for each input image, and the MiDAS depth estimator is used in our experiments.
 Refer to their repo[https://github.com/isl-org/MiDaS] for more details.

 ## Pretrained Models
 We provide the pretrained models for uOCF.
 The models are available at [link (Google Drive)](https://drive.google.com/drive/folders/1zg-uSyFYCFWui3zyO6XXmkh8wlq5ht0Y?usp=drive_link).